avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 ---

 ## Overview
+Mining pools is a unique feature of Karma Coin.
-Mining pools empowers Karma Coin users to pool together Karma Coins to nominate one or more Karmachain validators, and to earn a portion of the validation rewards awarded to Karmachain validators.
+Mining pools empower Karma Coin users to pool together Karma Coins to nominate one or more Karmachain validators, and to earn a portion of the validation rewards awarded to Karmachain validators.
 Karma Coin users use the Karma Coin App to join a pool and to claim rewards.

 Pools creators and maintainers use the more advanced web UI to create pools and to perform pool-related operations.